ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Monthly usage
 {: #monthly-usage}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud instances are charged at a monthly rate that is prorated per hour.
-If you add resources to a <!--virtual server instance--> virtual machine during the middle of the month, the monthly bill for the <!--virtual server instance--> virtual machine reflects the resource change and the <!--virtual server instance--> virtual machine price that is prorated per hour.
+If you add resources to a virtual machine during the middle of the month, the monthly bill for the virtual machine reflects the resource change and the virtual machine price that is prorated per hour.

 All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}